ClubHub Developer Guide

 1. Secretary chooses to view attendance for an event.

-2. ClubHub displays the list of members who attended.
+2. ClubHub displays the list of members who attended and those who absent.

 Extensions: